xhargh/gidd/README.md

 ##### Warning: This is currently a quick'n'dirty hack to view dependencies.

-The gidd tool will look at c/c++ include file dependencies and generate graphviz .dot file and PlantUml diagram to visualize the dependency.
+The gidd tool will look at c/c++ include file dependencies and generate [Graphviz](http://www.graphviz.org/) .dot files and [PlantUML](http://plantuml.com/) diagrams to visualize the dependency.
 It uses the output from gcc/g++'s -H flag to understand the dependencies.

 #### Howto